 A Blame culture is one that tends towards blaming and punishing people when mistakes are made, either at an individual or an organizational level.
-In this kind of culture, a root cause analysis as part of a post-mortem or retrospective is generally mis-applied, with a search for one thing that ultimately caused a failure or incident.
+In this kind of culture, a root cause analysis as part of a post-mortem or Sprint retrospective is generally mis-applied, with a search for one thing that ultimately caused a failure or incident.

 A departmental or organizational silo describes the mentality of teams that do not share their knowledge with other teams in the same company.
 Instead of having common goals or responsibilities, siloed teams have very distinct and segregated roles.